 I joined the League (or I’m thinking about it)!
 How can I get involved?

 There are many ways to get involved with League of Women Voters of San Francisco's work.
-Visit the Volunteer Opportunities page on our website for a clear list of available opportunities.
-There are many short term and long term options to fit any schedule!
+Visit the Volunteer page for a list of available opportunities.
+There are many short term and long term options to fit any schedule.
 Many of our volunteers choose to join a Committee to get the most updated information on volunteer opportunities and our current projects.
 Still unsure how to get involved?
 Email us at email@example.com.

 What do committees do?